 As a measure of long-range solvency, the trust fund ratio shows when the program is expected to deplete reserves and become unable to pay full benefits scheduled under current law.
-Figure 4 illustrates that the combined OASDI trust fund reserve depletion occurs in 2034 under the intermediate projection.
+Though Figure 4 illustrates the OASI and DI trust fund ratios separately, the combined OASDI trust fund reserve depletion (not shown in Figure 4) occurs in 2035 under the intermediate projection.